Ballad Poem Examples Every Student Should Know – 2026

 –Edgar Allan Poe

-One of Edgar Allan Poe’s most famous ballads, his signature style has been seen in the way he writes about Annabel Lee.
+One of Edgar Allan Poe’s most famous Ballad examples for students, his signature style has been seen in the way he writes about Annabel Lee.
 The poem starts off sounding like a fairy tale and offers the reader a sense of everything positive and joyful.
 Poe utilizes specific words and phrases to create the frightening impression that lies behind this happy tone.
 The poem’s readers realize that this is not your typical fairy tale about halfway through.
 Instead, this is a dark and scary tale.

-04. “A Red, Red Rose”
+4. “A Red, Red Rose”

 “O my Luve is like a red, red rose